 Our goal is to give our students the opportunity to know and understand the love of God in their lives through these and many more activities offered daily.
 It is a privilege for me to have the opportunity to work with these students!

 Fr.
-Jordan Samson, O’Gorman Junior High School Chaplain
+Tyler Mattson, O’Gorman Junior High School Chaplain

 Peace Prayer of St. Francis